-This season, the agency is trying to enroll 1.7 million people for private health coverage next year, which would include re-enrolling 1.1 million people who signed up the first season.
+The exchange has set a goal to enroll 1.7 million people for private health coverage next year, including re-enrolling 1.1 million people who signed up the first year.